conartist6/structure-ish/README.md

 Therefore this library exports Symbols, which if incorporated into a class will cause it to be treated as a structure by structure-ish.

+These symbols imply things about how certain other methods will behave.
+To see what behavior is implied, please see the method definitions above.
+Make sure you fully implement the expected behavior.
+The methods will do their best to let you know if they find entire methods missing from the protocol you purport to support, but they cannot do more than that in terms of verifying expected runtime behavior.

-The following symbols are exported:
+The following are the symbols exported:

-Note that where it is specified that methods may throw an error, they will do so when the declared symbol suggests that certain methods will exist but they are not present.
-These checks only run when `process.env.NODE_ENV !== 'production'`.

-- `Structure`: When defined, this symbol causes `isStructure` to return true (or throw an error).
+- `Structure`: When defined, causes `isStructure` to return true (or throw an error).
-- `KeyedMethods`: When defined, this symbol causes `hasKeyedMethods` to return true (or throw an error).
+- `KeyedMethods`: When defined, causes `hasKeyedMethods` to return true (or throw an error).
+Note that it is implied that each key can store only a single value, such that successive sets for the same key overwrite values, as happens in a `Map`.
-- `SetMethods`: When defined, this symbol causes `hasSetMethods` to return true (or throw an error).
+- `SetMethods`: When defined, causes `hasSetMethods` to return true (or throw an error).
+Note that it is implied that each value can appear only once, such that `add(value)` is a no-op if the structure `has(value)`, as happens in a `Set`.
-- `EntryIterable`: When defined, this symbol causes `isEntryIterable` to return true (or throw an error).
+- `EntryIterable`: When defined, causes `isEntryIterable` to return true (or throw an error).
+- `Immutable`: When defined, causes `isImmutable` to return true.

 Here's an example in which the correct symbols are applied to create a custom Map class: